girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Algorithms/Random Forest Algorithm/README.md

 ## **Introduction**

-- A random forest is a machine learning technique that’s used to solve regression and classification problems.
-It utilizes ensemble learning, which is a technique that combines many classifiers to provide solutions to complex problems.
+- Random Forest Algorithm is a Machine Learning Algorithm which is mainly used to solve regression based and classification problems.
+  It uses many classifiers to provide solutions to complex problems.

-- We will understand the working of this algorithm by a project example by following steps as below:
+- We will be working on this algorithm with a small project while following steps as below:

    1. Data Preprocessing with Visualization.
    2. Model Building

 ## **Purpose**

-The (random forest) algorithm establishes the outcome based on the predictions of the decision trees.
-It predicts by taking the average or mean of the output from various trees.
-Increasing the number of trees increases the precision of the outcome.
+A random forest works by establishing the prediction based upon the work of decision trees.
+It gives an output by taking the average or the mean of the result from various trees.
+By doing this it increases the precision of the outcome.

 ## **Brief summary**

-A decision tree consists of three components: decision nodes, leaf nodes, and a root node.
-A decision tree algorithm divides a training dataset into branches, which further segregate into other branches.
-This sequence continues until a leaf node is attained.
-The leaf node cannot be segregated further.
+A random forest is a collection of decision trees, which contain three main components, leaf nodes, decision nodes, and a root node.
+A single decision tree algorithm separates training dataset into branches until a leaf node is attained.
-A random forest consists of many such decision trees.

 ## **Features**

-- It’s more accurate than the decision tree algorithm.
+- It is more precise than the decision tree algorithm.

-- It provides an effective way of handling missing data.

-- It can produce a reasonable prediction without hyper-parameter tuning.
+- Handling data is much more effective.

-- It solves the issue of overfitting in decision trees.
+- Issue of overfitting is reduced.

 - In every random forest tree, a subset of features is selected randomly at the node’s splitting point.

 ## **Advantages**

-- Random forests is considered as a highly accurate and robust method because of the number of decision trees participating in the process.
+- Due to a large amount of decision trees, random forest is highly robust an precise.

-- It does not suffer from the overfitting problem.
-The main reason is that it takes the average of all the predictions, which cancels out the biases.
+- The problem of overfitting is solved.
+The main reason is that it takes the average of all the predictions, which removes the biases.

-- The algorithm can be used in both classification and regression problems.
+- The algorithm is used in mainly classification and regression problems.

-- Random forests can also handle missing values.
-There are two ways to handle these: using median values to replace continuous variables, and computing the proximity-weighted average of missing values.

-- You can get the relative feature importance, which helps in selecting the most contributing features for the classifier.
+- We can get a relative feature importance, which can be used in selecting the most contributing features for the classifier.

 ## **Random Forest vs Decision Tree**

-- Random forests is a set of multiple decision trees.
+- Random forests consists of multiple decision trees.

-- Deep decision trees may suffer from overfitting, but random forests prevents overfitting by creating trees on random subsets.
+- Decision trees might suffer from overfitting, but random forests avoids overfitting by creating trees on random subsets.

 ## **Applications**